Controlling the Way You Share You Work - the Creative Commons License

 CC-BY-NC or “noncommercial” includes everything in CC-BY except that the second comer must be a not-for-profit individual or entity.

 CC-BY-NC-SAYou are probably getting the hang of this: for use by a not-for-profit individual or entity, and the second comer must make their work available using this CC-BY-NC-SA license.

 CC-BY-ND or “no derivatives”is the same as the CC-BY license except that you are specifying that the second comer must use your work as is—there can be no derivatives made of your work.
 This might be important if you create and want to share a work of art, a piece of music, or song lyrics, and you do not want them to appear in ways that are counter to your own beliefs and practices, or say, sold on commercial goods.

-CC-BY-NC-ND has the exact same terms as the CC-BY-ND above, except that only not-for profit entities or individuals can make use of your work.
+CC-BY-NC-ND has the exact same terms as the CC-BY-ND above, except that the work may only be used for nonprofit / non commercial purposes.

 Creative Commons reports that their licenses are “drafted to be enforceable around the world, and have been enforced in court in various jurisdictions.
 To CC’s knowledge, the licenses have never been held unenforceable or invalid.”
 While CC licenses might not be appropriate in every circumstance, understanding how the term is used and how you can leverage it for citation and sharing purposes is only to your advantage.